Newborn German Shepherd puppies are carried in the womb by female German Shepherd Dogs for about 64 days.

 What is the average weight of a Newborn German Shepherd puppy?

-The average weight of Newborn German Shepherd baby:
+The average weight of a Newborn German Shepherd baby:

 - The average birth weight of a newborn German Shepherd baby is anywhere between 0.08 pounds to 1.3 pounds